 You might be reading this on a slow, dull, washed-out TN panel.
 Our eyeballs are lazy, and they quickly become used to whatever panel they're looking at.
 Why upgrade?
 Because a good gaming monitor will improve your gaming experience just as much as a new graphics card.
 And it will last longer.

-But then the AOC U3477Pqu has a stunning IPS panel and an utterly immersive and vision-filling 21:9 aspect ratio.
-With a native resolution of 3440 x 1440, it’s crisper and more vibrant than the Swift’s weaker panel, and when you’ve got proper widescreen content it’s more dramatic than anything I’ve had sat on my desk.
+But the AOC U3477Pqu has a stunning IPS panel and an utterly immersive and vision-filling 21:9 aspect ratio.
+With a native resolution of 3440x1440, it’s crisper and more vibrant than the Swift’s weaker panel, and when you’ve got proper widescreen content it’s more dramatic than anything else.
+There are still some issues with ultrawide screens, however, like the need to fiddle with custom resolutions in some games.

 Testing gaming monitors